-Goldenrod, Solidago rugosa, others, F - special value for many bees, butterflies, moths, wasps, a vital resource for fall migrating Monarchs, dozens of other butterflies
+Goldenrod, Solidago rugosa, others, F - special value for many bees, butterflies,

 Fall Asters, Symphyotrichum patens, many other species, F - essential nectar and pollen late in year

 Roadside Maintenance that puts Nature First

 Preserving nature often falls into the cracks of good intentions.
 Government agencies and landowners have best wishes for the environment.
 And then . . . it doesn't get done.
 Fragments of healthy ecosystems exist in widely spaced parks and conservation areas.
 How does a nature lover even find these fragments? which, unfortunately, are too small and far too widely spaced to sustain the falling populations of native bees and other pollinators and beneficial wildlife which the world needs.